algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 #### Pros:

-- Origin validation is strongly enforced (origin, requestId and Passkey credential)
-- Connections are managed by third parties
+- Connections are managed by third parties from the perspective of liquid-auth (only passkey management)
 - Allows Passkey adoption in services without requiring peer support (hash-vault)
 - Allows adoption of WebRTC at a future date

 #### Cons:

-- Third party trust
-- Limited control over the messages
+- Larger effort required

+## Needs Refinement

-### 3. NaCl SecretBox Approach (TBD):
+### 1. NaCl SecretBox (TBD):

 > [!Note]
 > By far the most promising long-term solution, parties can negotiate directly using the Credential API.